CoRT: Complementary Rankings from Transformers: Appendix: Implementation Details

-\textbf{\projname{} Training Details.} We trained \projname{} based on the pretrained ALBERT model "\texttt{albert-base-v2}", which is the lightest available version in \emph{HuggingFace's} repository\footnote{\url{https://huggingface.co/transformers/pretrained_models.html}} \cite{wolf19}.
-Each model has been trained for 10 epochs, where each epoch includes all queries that are associated to at least one relevant document plus one randomly sampled positive and one negative passage.
-Most queries are only associated to one relevant passage, though.
-Negative examples are sampled from the corresponding top-100 BM25 ranking to support the complementary property of our model.
-We filter positively labeled passages as well as the $n=8$ highest ranks for their relatively high probability of actually being relevant.
-Due to high computational effort, this parameter was not tuned systematically.
-However, we achieved 0.7 p.p. higher MRR@10 and 1.2 p.p. higher RECALL@100 on the MS MARCO dataset when training with $n=8$ compared to $n=0$.
-As usual for BERT-based models we use the ADAM optimizer including weight decay fix \cite{adamw17} with the default parameters $\beta_1 = 0.9$, $\beta_2=0.999$, $eps=10^{-6}$, a weight decay rate of $\lambda=0.1$ and a linearly decreasing learning rate schedule starting with $lr=2\times10^{-6}$ after 2.000 warm-up steps.
-We train mini-batches of size $b=6$ samples (triples) while accumulating the gradients of 100 mini-batches before performing one update step.
-The triplet margin (eq. \ref{eq:l} in Section \ref{ssec:train}) has been set to $\epsilon=0.1$, which has been tuned in the range of $[0.01, 0.2]$.
+We train \projname{} based on the pretrained ALBERT model "\texttt{albert-base-v2}", which is the lightest available version in \emph{HuggingFace's} repository\footnote{\url{https://huggingface.co/transformers/pretrained_models.html}}.
+Each model is trained for 10 epochs, where each epoch includes all queries that are associated to at least one relevant document plus one randomly sampled positive and one negative passage.
+Negative examples are sampled from unlabeled passages of top-100 BM25 rankings.
+There, we exclude the first 8 ranks to reduce the probability of drawing actual relevant passages and thus give contradictory signals less often.
+We find this slightly increases \projname{}'s ranking quality.
+As usual for BERT-based models we use the ADAM optimizer with weight decay fix \cite{adamw17} and the default parameters $\beta_1 = 0.9$, $\beta_2=0.999$, $eps=10^{-6}$, a weight decay rate of $\lambda=0.1$ and a linearly decreasing learning rate schedule starting with $lr=2\times10^{-5}$ after 2.000 warm-up steps.
+We train mini-batches of size $n=6$ samples (triples) while accumulating the gradients of 100 mini-batches before performing one update step.
+The triplet margin is set to $\mu=0.1$, which has been tuned within the range of $[0.01, 0.2]$.